 top of page

-After a steady cruise south, our arrival into Portaferry marked the gateway to Strangford Lough — a narrow, tidal-charged channel steeped in history and lined with colourful buildings.
-The sail in was beautiful, but not without its challenges...
+After a steady cruise south, our arrival in Portaferry marked the gateway to Strangford Lough.
+This narrow, tidal-charged channel is steeped in history and lined with colourful buildings.
+The sail in was beautiful, but it wasn’t without its challenges...

-Coming through the Narrows, we passed Portaferry Castle on the port side and found a berth at Portaferry Marina, which is right in town and well-sheltered.
+As we came through the Narrows, we passed Portaferry Castle on the port side and found a berth at Portaferry Marina.
+It’s right in town and well-sheltered.
 Dolphins welcomed us into the harbour and continued to play throughout the evening.

-As well as amazing wildlife, both Portaferry and Strangford are also famous for their castles, several of which have featured in Games of Thrones.
-It was time to explore.
+As well as amazing wildlife, both Portaferry and Strangford are famous for their castles.
+Several of these have featured in Game of Thrones.
+It was time to explore!

-• Windmill Hill Walk – Our favourite.
+• Windmill Hill Walk – This is our absolute favourite.
 From the marina, head uphill past the residential area to the old windmill tower.
 It’s a short but steep climb that rewards you with panoramic views over Strangford Lough, the Mournes in the distance, and down the Irish Sea.
-Svea had a good run in the long grass and Pete trained Jen in preparation for her Police fitness test next month.
+Svea had a good run in the long grass, and Pete trained Jen in preparation for her Police fitness test next month.

 • Shore Walk to Ballyhenry Bay – Turn left as you leave the marina and follow the coastal footpath along the shore.
-It winds past little beaches and rocky coves, and was totally quiet except for the sound of seabirds.
+It winds past little beaches and rocky coves.
+It was totally quiet, except for the sound of seabirds.

 • The Green Opposite the Marina – For quick morning or evening walks, there’s a grassy common directly across from the pontoons.
 It’s flat, open, and just right for a stretch or some training games.

-Portaferry has a small-town charm with big-hearted hospitality, and we were made to feel welcome everywhere we went.
+Portaferry has a small-town charm with big-hearted hospitality.
+We felt welcome everywhere we went.
+Here are some spots you shouldn’t miss:

 • Portaferry Hotel – A traditional spot just a few minutes’ walk from the marina.
 Their dog-friendly bar and outdoor terrace made for a lovely pint in the sunshine.
-Staff were kind, and Svea had her own water bowl before we even sat down.
+The staff were kind, and Svea had her own water bowl before we even sat down!

-• M.E Dumigan – A proper pub with character and chatty locals.
+• M.E Dumigan – This is a proper pub with character and chatty locals.
 Svea curled up under the table while we soaked in the atmosphere.

 • The Pantry Café – Tucked just off the square, this cosy café serves excellent coffee and homemade scones.
 Their outdoor seating was ideal for dogs.
 Svea helpfully cleared up a few fallen crumbs.